Vinit-data/Pizza-sales-sql-analysis/README.md

 ![Orders by Hour](images/2.%20Intermediate_Analysis_results/2.png)
 ```
 ---
-## Key Business Insights

-Based on the SQL analysis performed on the pizza sales dataset, several useful business insights can be observed:

-### Customer Ordering Patterns
-Most orders occur during peak meal hours, particularly in the afternoon, indicating higher demand during lunch time.

-### Revenue Drivers
-Top-performing items like The Thai Chicken Pizza ($43,434.25), The Barbecue Chicken Pizza ($42,768), and The California Chicken Pizza ($41,409.50) contribute significantly more to total revenue, suggesting strong customer preference for these specific menu items.

-### Popular Pizza Sizes
-Large sized pizzas appear to be ordered more frequently, which may indicate group orders or shared meals.

-### Product Performance
-High-volume favorites like The Classic Deluxe Pizza (2,453 orders; with $38,180.50 revenue) and The Barbecue Chicken Pizza (2,432 orders; with  $42,768 revenue) lead in total units sold, while The Thai Chicken Pizza acts as a premium driver—generating the highest total revenue ($43,434.25) despite a lower order frequency (2,371 orders).

-### Sales Trends
-The cumulative revenue analysis shows a steady upward trend, reaching $425,553.25 by July 4th.
-This indicates consistent daily sales performance throughout the analyzed period.
----

-## Business Recommendations

-Based on the insights derived from the SQL analysis, the following recommendations could help improve business performance:

-### Promote High-Revenue Pizza Types
-Top-performing pizzas such as *The Thai Chicken Pizza*, *The Barbecue Chicken Pizza*, and *The California Chicken Pizza* generate the highest revenue.
-Featuring these items in promotions, combo deals, or highlighted menu placements could further increase sales.

-### Optimize Operations During Peak Hours
-Order distribution analysis shows that customer demand peaks during afternoon hours, particularly around lunch time.
-Restaurants can optimize staffing, ingredient preparation, and service efficiency during these peak periods to improve customer experience.

-### Target Group Orders with Large Pizzas
-Since large-sized pizzas are ordered most frequently, offering group meal bundles or family-sized deals could encourage higher order values and increase overall revenue.

-### Focus Marketing on High-Volume Favorites
-Popular pizzas like *The Classic Deluxe Pizza* and *The Barbecue Chicken Pizza* show consistently high order quantities.
-These items could be emphasized in marketing campaigns and loyalty programs to maintain steady demand.

-### Monitor Revenue Growth Patterns
-The steady growth in cumulative revenue suggests stable business performance.
-Continuous monitoring of sales trends can help detect seasonal demand shifts and guide future promotional strategies.
----

 ## Acknowledgment

 This project is inspired by a guided SQL project available on YouTube uploaded by WScube Teach.
 The analysis and SQL implementation were completed independently for learning and portfolio purposes.